 As the plants require oxygen, water, sunlight, and nutrition to grow and develop, they do require certain chemical substances to manage their growth and development.
 These chemicals substances are called Plant Growth Regulators and are produced naturally by the plants itself.

 The plant growth regulators are simple organic molecules having several chemical compositions.
-They are also described as phytohormones or plant hormones.
+They are also described as phytohormones, plant growth substances, or plant hormones.

-Let us study about Plant Growth Regulators in detail.
+Let us study more in detail about the Plant Growth Regulators.

 Plant Growth Promoters

 The first phytohormones to be discovered is the Auxin and it was discovered by the biologist Charles Darwin.

 Auxins are one of the most important plant hormones and the chief naturally occurring auxin is indole-3 acetic acid – IAA and other related compounds.
 The term Auxins is derived from the Greek language meaning to grow.